andrewwongdgnt/CocoBlitz/README.md

 Cards are revealed one at a time where each one shows a picture of two items, either with one correctly colored or none.
 Try to pick the correct card!
 But which one?

 - If one item is correctly colored, such as a brown Coco and a red Chomp, then the correct item is Coco.
 - Otherwise, if both items are colored incorrectly, such as a red Chomp and blue banana, then the correct item is the one not represented physically or by color among the four details shown.
 With the example mentioned earlier, there is a red Chomp, so the red pillow and green Chomp are both represented.
 Similarly, there is a blue banana, so the blue shoe and the yellow banana are also represented.
-The only item not represeted is the brown Coco, so that is the correct one!
+The only item not represented is the brown Coco, so that is the correct one!

 ## Meet the cast